Benjamin144/featureScopeV3/README.md

 ## Structure

-The app is a to analyise data and the solution consists of five tasks.
+The app is a to analyise data and the solution consists of five features described below.
+However the app requires a front-end solution to connect the user to an API via a form.
+The user will enter a SM platform url or product based URL, which gets sent through an API to pull data from the SM platforms.
+The result of which will be inserted into a database, then later served to the frontend when the page gets reloaded.

 ## Features

-- **FrontEndAPI & InformationStorage:**
+- **InformationStorage:**
-Requires a front-end solution to connect the user to an API via a form.
-The user will enter a SM platform url or product based URL, which gets sent through an API to pull data from the SM platforms.
-The result of which will be inserted into a database, then later served to the frontend when the page gets reloaded. - In development....
+- will attempt to retrieve meta data & price info a web source, storing data in a local database every 5 minutes.
+In development..

 - **DataFormatingRange:**
-Adjoining platform to filter out specific range over time.
+- will adjoining platform to filter out specific range over time.
 In development....

 - **DataVisualisation**
-A visualisation system to provide a visualization of datasets.
+- will attempt to visualize the data in a meaningful way.
 In development....

 - **ConnectionProcess**
-Crash reports and find errors with a tracked platform.
+- will report on connectivity and find errors with a tracked platform.
 In development....

 - **AlertFluctuations**
-View portal for alerts collaboration and quick visualization.
+- will supply a modal/portal for alerts collaboration and quick visualization.
 In development....

-I will document my work and thought-process, through commits, comments or a log in a .txt file or README.md file.
+I will endeavour to document my work and thought-process, through commits, comments or a log in a .txt file or README.md file.

 ## Logs

 - [npm install -g npm] - to download the latest version of npm, on the command line
 - [npm i express] - used this command inmy terminal window to install express.js
+- Keeping JS & CSS styling & html together in index.html

 ### Stack